This Captured Lightning® sculpture was created by injecting trillions of

 create millions of microscopic tubes and fractures, leaving behind a

 permanent "lightning fossil" deep inside the acrylic.
 The peak current

-within the electrical discharge reaches hundred or even thousands of
+within the electrical discharge reaches hundreds, or even thousands of

 confined discharge channels causes the nearby acrylic to vaporize

-and fracture, and higher-current "roots" often char the surrounding acrylic.
+and fracture, and highest-current "roots" often char the surrounding acrylic.
 The

 exit point of the discharge creates a small crater on the surface as hot gases explosively exit the specimen.